RaghavSingh1212/RaghavSingh1212/README.md

 - 🔭 I’m currently working on RankPath
 - 🌱 I’m currently learning Machine Learning, System Design & Distributed System
-- Languages I am fluent with : Python, JavaScript, C.
+- ⚡Languages I am fluent with : Python, JavaScript, C.
 - 📫 How to reach me: rsingh77@ucsc.edu
-- Things I like to do/ I would want to do outside computers: Playing Guitar, Chess, Gym
+- ⚡Things I like to do/ I would want to do outside computers: Playing Guitar, Chess, Gym